OrlandoR4/Guidance/README.md

+(THIS IS NOT A STABLE RELEASE, STILL IN DEVELOPMENT)

 Guidance is an experimental set of tools for physics simulations involving guidance, navigation, and control of rockets and rocket-related bodies.
 The main objective for this program is to be modular and intuitive enough for anyone to modify and simulate their own systems in.